US STOCKS-U.S. stocks end higher, Meta jumps as investors eye midterms | Business

 Wall Street ended sharply higher Monday as investors focused on Tuesday's midterm elections that will determine control of Congress, while shares of Meta Platforms jumped on a report of job cuts at the Facebook parent.

-Meta Platforms Inc jumped following a report that the company was planning to begin large-scale layoffs this week.
+Meta Platforms Inc jumped over 6% following a report that the company was planning to begin large-scale layoffs this week.
 The stock has slumped more than 70% so far this year.
-Recently beaten-down shares of Microsoft and Google-parent Alphabet rallied and contributed heavily to the S&P 500's gain for the session.
+Recently beaten-down shares of Microsoft and Google-parent Alphabet each rallied more than 2% and contributed heavily to the S&P 500's gain for the session.

 Focus this week will also be on U.S. consumer prices data for October, due out on Thursday, for clues about how much the U.S. Federal Reserve's rapid interest rate hikes are helping cool down the economy.
 Four Fed policymakers on Friday indicated they would consider a smaller rate hike at their next policy meeting, despite new data showing another month of robust job gains and only small signs of progress in lowering inflation.